lii-enac/smala/cookbook/gui/7GUIs/readme.md

   - undoing creation necessitates multiple triggering
 - IDEAS
   - could we propose a typical ChangePropertyAction that takes a property, an old value and a new value?

+## 7-cells
+Operations:
+  - click in a cell (say B4), the edit box should move into the cell, enter "=sum(A2:A7"), enter, B4 should display 0
+  - click in cell A3, enter 32, B4 should be updated to 32
+  - click in cell A5, enter 5, B4 should now display 37

+- FIXME
+  - z order, why does the edit box is under the cell boundaries??
+    - we thus have to resize the cell bg...
+  - the status of the interaction goes into limbo sometimes
+  - add 'mean' as a function (and others...)
+  - Bindings could be created in the smala program, not in the C++ formula parsing code

+## other stuff:
+  - Rename Component into Composite
+  - rename 'Native'/lambda (it's called like that in the parser :-/) into something more appropriate
+  - maybe capture more variables into 'native'